damionjunk/damionjunk.sentities/README.md

 This program then uses CoreNLP to detect entities and compute the sentiment score for the sentence containing the detected entities.
 The entities are then placed into a map, along with a running sum of the sentiment and total number of occurrences of this entity.

+The recent updates add CMU's ark-tweet-nlp to the mix.
+Nouns are pulled out and counted. ark-tweet-nlp does a better job with POS tagging the Twitter stream.

 ## Background

 This is a toy, and the scientific methodology here is severely lacking.